The Clerking Competency Framework, published by the Department for Education (DfE), states:

-We, in the East Sussex Governor and Clerking Service support the views expressed by the DfE and recommend recruitment of clerks at an advisory level as described within the East Sussex Clerking Service Protocol and supporting documentation.
-The protocol requires clerks to hold a clerk accreditation or qualification or agree to undertake the East Sussex Clerk Accreditation Programme, the one year course is currently funded by the Local Authority for LA Maintained schools if the Governing Board and the clerk sign up to the protocol.
+We, in the East Sussex Governor and Clerking Service support the views expressed by the DfE and recommend recruitment of clerks at an advisory level.
+We also suggest that clerks to hold a clerk accreditation or qualification or agree to undertake the East Sussex Clerk Accreditation Programme, a one year course covering the essential requirements for clerking.
+For more information on the accreditation and the costs please contact us direct.

-The protocol and programme are designed to help the school and Governing Board meet the expectations described within the Clerking Competency Framework, to provide consistent advisory support to governors, irrespective of the fluid nature of the voluntary sector that is school governance.
+The clerks job description and accreditation are designed to help the school and Governing Board meet the expectations described within the Clerking Competency Framework, to provide consistent advisory support to governors, irrespective of the fluid nature of the voluntary sector that is school governance.